 Management of Proceeds.
-The proceeds of the Sustainable Development Bonds will be deposited in one or more accounts under the General Resolution and applied to fund Mortgage Loans, or invested in Investment Securities (as defined in "Appendix A-Definitions of Certain Terms") until applied to fund Mortgage Loans or to redeem the Refunded Bonds, as discussed below under "PLAN OF FINANCING-2022 Series C Bonds" and "-2022 Series D Bonds."
-Such disbursements have been and will continue to be tracked by the Corporation.
+The proceeds of the Sustainable Development Bonds will be deposited in one or more accounts under the General Resolution and applied to fund Mortgage Loans, or invested in Investment Securities (as defined in "Appendix A-Definitions of Certain Terms") until applied to fund

+Mortgage Loans, as discussed below under "PLAN OF FINANCING-2022 Series F Bonds."
+Such disbursements will be tracked by the Corporation.

 Post-Issuance Reporting.
 The Corporation will provide annual updates regarding the disbursement of the proceeds of the Sustainable Development Bonds for the financing of Mortgage Loans.
 The Corporation will cease to update such information with respect to a Development when the applicable Mortgage Loan has been fully funded.
-The Mortgage Loans financed with the Refunded Bonds to be redeemed with proceeds of the 2022 Series C Bonds have been fully funded and so no annual updates will be provided with respect to such Mortgage Loans.
 This reporting is separate from the Corporation's obligations described under "CONTINUING DISCLOSURE" and will be provided on the Corporation's website (www.nychdc.com/sustainable-development-bonds).
 Failure by the Corporation to provide such updates shall not be a default or an event of default under the General Resolution or the Disclosure Agreement.
 In limited instances, portions of the proceeds of a Series of Bonds designated as Sustainable Development Bonds will be used at the discretion of the Corporation for other purposes permitted under the Act.